Professional in Human Resources (PHR 2024 ECO)

 What is the purpose of a collective bargaining agreement?

-1. To describe the terms and conditions of employment for a specific group of employees.
+1. To define the terms and conditions of employment for a specific bargaining unit (wages, hours, benefits, working conditions, and dispute resolution).

 2. To provide a detailed job description for each role in the organization.